-He was born in Buenos Aires in 1923.
+ALFREDO HLITO was born in Buenos Aires in 1923.
 He studied at the National School of Fine Arts.
-He was co-founder of the Concrete-Invention Art Movement and signed the Invencionista Manifesto, along with Raúl Lozza, Enio Iommi, Lidy Prati, Manuel Espinosa, Claudio Girola and Tomas Maldonado.
+He was co-founder of the Concrete-Invention Art Movement and signed the Manifesto Invencionista, along with Raúl Lozza, Enio Iommi, Lidy Prati, Manuel Espinosa, Claudio Girola and Tomas Maldonado.

-He has held more than 30 solo exhibitions in this country and abroad and numerous group exhibitions in countries like Spain, France, Germany, Mexico (where he lived between 1963 and 1973), United States, Brazil and Switzerland.
-He represented Argentina on more than one occasion in the Venice Biennale (1954) and Sao Paulo (1954, 1961,1975 and 1989).
+He has held more than 30 solo exhibitions in his country of birth and abroad, and numerous group exhibitions in countries like Spain, France, Germany, Mexico (where he lived between 1963 and 1973), United States, Brazil and Switzerland.
+He represented Argentina on more than one occasion at the Venice Biennale (1954) and at the Bienal de São Paulo (1954, 1961,1975 and 1989).

-In 2012 the Jorge Mara La Ruche gallery held a second and extensive exhibition, Hlito.
+In 2012 the Galería Jorge Mara – La Ruche held a second and extensive solo exhibition dedicated to his work

 He died in Buenos Aires in 1993.